JonNData/outdoor_AB/README.md

 These are the things that would make this an easy yes.
 Since i'm not in missouri, is there an option to stay remote, maybe travel once a month.
 One bucket, not constantly.

 have questions prepared.
 Blog . why do you want to work here

+Reflection:
+Presentation went excellently, the demonstration of new technologies left a good impression, but the star was the holistic view and approach--showing the competitor research.
+3 pronged approach was very effective.
+However, the division of suggestions could have been more clearly represented as well as the research/evidence for the main recommendation.